dreadflopp/dreads_modlist_patches/README.md

 **The STEP guide is in beta and this mod list will remain in beta/WIP for as least as long as STEP is in beta.
 For now, consider this a work in progress.**

-These patches replaces the STEP patch.
-It comes with a neat FOMOD installer that automatically chooses what to install.
+The patches comes with a neat FOMOD installer that automatically chooses what to install.
 The patches consists of a huge bunch of esl-flagged plugins.
 Since they are esl-flagged you do not have to worry about the old plugin count limit.
 Keeping the patches separated in different plugins helps during development when adding, testing and replacing mods.
-This also makes both STEP: Core and this mod list mostly modular.
+This also makes this mod list mostly modular.
 There are a few exceptions:
 - You need to use the Unofficial Skyrim Special Edition Patch
 - Cloaks of Skyrim and Winter is coming should be used together or not at all for the patches to work.

 Note that records from the Particle patch is not forwarded since the plugin is obsolete.
 ENB users should use [ENB Helper](https://www.nexusmods.com/skyrimspecialedition/mods/23174)

-The patches are checked against the STEP patch to make sure everything that it patches is patched by these patches too.

 **Acronyms that are used in the guide:**\
-CACO = Complete Alchemy & Cooking Overhaul\
 USSEP = Unofficial Skyrim Special Edition Patch\
 WACCF = Weapons, Armor, Clothing & Clutter Fixes\
 CCOR = Complete Crafting Overhaul Remade\